 Congress can make enduring improvements to the visa process and urge DHS to treat arts petitioners more fairly; any immigration reform effort should include the ARTS provision.
 USCIS would be required to treat any arts-related O and P visa petition that it fails to adjudicate within the 14-day statutory timeframe as a Premium Processing case, free of charge.
 This legislation would hold USCIS to a reasonable timeframe, restore the recognition that cultural interests are valued in this country, and impart sorely needed reliability to a process that affects U.S. arts employers, international guest artists, U.S. accompanying artists, and U.S. audiences.

-This Issue Brief was prepared by the Performing Arts Visa Working Group and Cultural Advocacy Group, a collaboration of arts and culture stakeholders working collectively to advance federal policy.
+Issue brief prepared by the Cultural Advocacy Group, a collaboration of arts and culture stakeholders working collectively to advance federal policy.
+Updated 2024.